nipy/nibabel/doc/source/dicom/dicom_intro.rst

 Lastly module definitions may make use of *Attribute macros*.
 Attribute macros are very much like modules, in that they are a named group of attributes that often occur together in module definitions, or definitions of other macros.
-From PS 3.3:
+From `PS 3.3`_:

-.. admonition:: 3.11.1 Attribute Macro:
+.. admonition:: 3.11 MACROS
+    :class: admonition-quote

-    a set of Attributes that are described in a single table that is referenced by multiple Modules or other tables.
+    3.11.1 Attribute Macro: a set of Attributes that are described in a single table that is referenced by multiple Modules or other tables.

 For example, here is the Patient Orientation Macro definition table from section